PrincetonUniversity/advanced-command-line/02_misc/README.md

 If you don't like the alias, change or remove it from your bashrc.

 ## cut, paste, column
-If you frequently work with large, tabular data you have probably had to extract a few columns to examine a subset of the output.
+If you frequently work with wide, tabular data you have probably had to extract a few columns to examine a subset of the output.
 To demonstrate, we will look at the `sample.vcf` file.
 This file describes genetic mutations in individuals and consists of a header, which starts with `#` and tabular